harness/developer-hub/docs/platform/variables-and-expressions/add-a-variable.md

 To create variables at the pipeline or stage level, go to the pipeline where you want to add the variable, and then use one of the following options to add variables:

-* Select **Variables** on the right side of the pipeline studio to add pipeline or stage variables.
+* Select **Variables** on the right side of the Pipeline Studio.
+Here, you can add pipeline, stage, service, step group, and other variables, depending on your pipeline's content.
 * Select a specific stage, select the **Overview** tab, and add stage variables in the **Advanced** section.
 * Add variables in the YAML editor.
 The indentation determines whether the variable is a pipeline or stage variable.
 For stage variables, indent `variables` under `- stage`, aligned with `stage.spec`.
 For pipeline variables, indent `variables` under `pipeline`, aligned with `pipeline.properties`.